AscendLab

 New free tool

-Paste one item per line, optionally add labels, preview the entire batch, and export ZIP files for PNG or SVG.
-This is ideal for event check-ins, handouts, packaging inserts, internal labels, and campaign asset packs.
+Generate multiple static QR codes from a list with browser-side processing.
+Paste one item per line, optionally add labels, preview the entire batch, and export ZIP files for PNG or SVG with no sign-up.

 Batch content and styling